September 21, 2020 by jas

 After diagnosis, but before I understood what I had been ‘tapped’ to do, before I found the Alzheimer Society, before I knew other caregivers, I truly felt desperate and alone.

-Over the years, I have learned making my way ahead as a caregiver is far easier when I have a sidekick.
+Over the years, I have learned that making my way ahead as a caregiver is far easier when I have a sidekick.
 Having one who has gone before introducing me to what I might find dissolves my stress and debilitating fears.

 During the years following my Love’s diagnosis, we met other loved ones and their caregivers.
 Some were taking care of parents, and many were couples like we were, with one person being the spouse caregiver.
 We socialized, were in weekly art classes, in exercise classes and eventually support groups together.
 Wonderful lifeline relationships developed.
 I was no longer alone as a caregiver.
 Having such a wide range of resources helped to reduce anxieties, decreased feelings of loneliness, and nearly eliminated moments of despair.